behave/behave/docs/gherkin.rst

   Scenario: Multiple Givens
     Given one thing
-      And an other thing
+      And another thing
-      And yet an other thing
+      And yet another thing
      When I open my eyes
      Then I see something
       But I don't see something else